 Old Harbour Museum

 The Museum in the Old Harbour contains several exhibits depicting the history of the fishing and whaling industry in the area.
 Talks by local experts on the inter-tidal zone are held on request and provide fascinating information about the mysteries that abound the shore line.
 The museum’s staff update the history of Hermanus on an ongoing basis so anyone researching information on historical buildings or old local families, has easy access to it.
 Funds for the museum are always needed and anyone who wishes to donate will automatically become a friend of the Old Harbour Museum.
-The telescope next to the war memorial cannons above the Old Harbour was donated to the town by the Rotary Club and a few coins can buy time to watch the whales frolicking in the middle of the bay.
 Many guided tours and walks start from this spot.

 Daily at 10:00 and 15:00 an audio-visual presentation is given at the Whale Museum,